-Hooks and eyes have not gone out of date.
-They are easily available in sewing shops and supermarkets.
+Hooks and eyes are easily available in sewing shops and supermarkets.
 They come in different sizes and colors and meet the demands of closures on waistbands with zippers, dresses and undergarments, trousers and tops.

 TIP: If you are sewing small hook and eyes that are moving around as you sew, temporarily secure it in place with a bit of stitcky tape.